reinhardt-pwn/Bypass-http/README.md

 Don't use this code and knowledge to attack / pentest unauthorized targets.

 ## Usage article
-I will soon write an article about this tool to help you understand how it works, with real examples.
+Here is a link to a medium article about how to use this tool, with a detailled example : https://medium.com/@reinhardt.pwn/hackthebox-challenge-write-up-no-threshold-299de9b27da1

 ## Guide
 ### Usage